 NURS 4990 Comprehensive Assessment Registered Nurse students address, in a portfolio, the standards found in The Essentials of Baccalaureate Education for Professional Nursing Practice (2008).
-The specific assignment parameters are thoroughly delineated in the "Demonstrating Achievement of Core Competencies for the Registered Nurse" document.
-Students will use self-reflection to describe specific moments in clinical practice that were enhanced by the learning experience in the nursing or Quest courses and link these moments to one or more of the Essentials.
+Other specific assignment parameters are thoroughly delineated in the "Demonstrating Achievement of Core Competencies for the Registered Nurse" document.
+Students will use self-reflection to describe specific moments in clinical practice that were enhanced by the learning experience in the nursing and/or general education courses and link these moments to one or more of the Essentials.